luismcsoul/the-sustainable-republic/README.md

 15. It is our responsibility as ideologists to study every country/farm and select/handpick from them the best proven policies (one by one) to construct a republic with the best features of existing republics and added features currently not being implemented.

-16.After analysing the external debt to GDP ratio, we could conclude that a model based on a direct relationship between the household, the metropolis, the island/continent and the world would significantly reduce the money/loss via inefficiency.

 FIRST PART II: A TRANSITORY MODEL-A SCHOLASTIC/GENERATIONAL/MERITOCRATIC TECHNOCRACY.